NicholasToon/Installing-On-premises-Active-Directory-within-Azure-VMs/README.md

 With this tutorial, we will install Active Directory on-premises within Microsoft Azure.
 The process will involve using two virtual machines that operate on the same VNet.
 For now, we will utilize VM1, which will host the Active Directory and be configured as the Domain Controller (DC-1), while VM2 will serve as the client (CLIENT) to simulate the everyday use of a computer in scenarios such as a business or school environment.

+This tutuorial serves as a starting point for the next exercises going forward.

 *Always delete your resource groups and other environments in Azure to avoid incurring any unwanted charges on your free credits or actual money.
 Keep resources open at your own discretion.*

 ## Environments and Technologies Used